Freshers Flu: Symptoms, Causes & Cures

 And no, freshers flu isn’t contracted by kissing someone at that random house party you went to, it can actually happen to anyone.

-Here are just some causes of freshers flu:
+Here are just some of the causes of freshers flu:

 1. Mixing with new people